Tips for Getting Through Customs Quickly at Cancun International Airport

 - You are not a visitor — for example, you are a permanent resident — you will then follow your normal arrival procedures.

-If you are someone who has to fill out a paper FMM, try to fill it out on the plane before you arrive to save on time.
+If you have to fill out a paper FMM, try to fill it out on the plane before you arrive to save on time.

 2. Have your passport ready

-You will need to show your passport when you enter Mexico to clear customs.
-This isn’t a procedure that’s unique to Cancun or their airport, pretty much every country requires this.
-To make your customs journey as quick as possible, make sure that you have your passport open and you’re ready to hand it off to the officer.
+When you enter Mexico, you must show your passport to clear customs.
+This procedure isn’t unique to Cancun or its airport; almost every country requires it.
+To make your customs journey as quick as possible, ensure you have your passport open and ready to hand it off to the officer.

-However, before you leave home, make sure that you have at least 6 months left on your passport before it expires.
-This is VERY important, and you will not be able to enter Mexico if you don’t.
-Passport renewals are often considerably faster then being issued a brand new passport AFTER yours expires, so I’d recommend renewing yours as soon as you come up on that 12-to-8-months left margin.
-That way you’ll have plenty of security and time left for your next trip!
+However, before you leave home, ensure you have at least 6 months left on your passport before it expires.
+This is very important, and you cannot enter Mexico if you don’t.
+Passport renewals are often considerably faster than being issued a brand new passport after yours expires, so I’d recommend renewing yours as soon as you reach that 12-to-8-month left margin.
+That way, you’ll have plenty of security and time left for your next trip!

-The latest passport procedures for entering Cancun require you to have a stamp entered into your passport, almost every foreign country requires you to have several blank pages for your passport to be usable.
+The latest passport procedures for entering Cancun require you to have a stamp entered into your passport.
+Almost every foreign country requires several blank pages for your passport to be usable.

-Mexico needs at least one blank page for you to enter the country, but the more the merrier.
-If you’re an avid traveler, make sure that you have empty pages in your passport to hand over to border protection — if you’re coming close to the end, it might be time to get a new one!
+Mexico requires at least one blank page for entry, but the more, the merrier.
+If you’re an avid traveler, make sure that you have empty pages in your passport to hand over to border protection—if you’re coming close to the end, it might be time to get a new one!

 3. Don’t bring prohibited items